 - 1. On the diagram, click on the Activity element that represents where the decision is made. - 2.
-In the Tagged Values window, click on the drop-down arrow of the 'taskType value' field, and select 'Script'.
+In the 'Tags' tab of the Properties window, click on the drop-down arrow of the 'taskType value' field, and select 'Script'.

-3. In the 'script value' field, type in the appropriate JavaScript code, such as: dialog.Screen1.Show=True; (This statement displays the dialog Screen1.
+In the 'script value' field, type in the appropriate JavaScript code, such as: dialog.Screen1.Show=True; (This statement displays the dialog Screen1.
 You can temporarily hide the dialog by changing 'Show' to False.)